What's New!

 The intensity of cultural, religious and political links between Vienna and Rome is most evident

 in 1739, just one year before his death.
-So in a sense it could well be regarded as the emperor's
+So in a sense it could be regarded as the Emperor's

 church.

-still significant pockets of Lutherans in several provinces of the empire, especially in Hungary.
-A dedication of the church to a martyr, or an
+still significant pockets of Lutherans in some provinces of the empire, especially in Hungary.
+A dedication to a martyr, or an

-apostle or to a great doctor of the medieval church would have been more acceptable to these subjects, but the emperor wanted to make evident
+apostle, or to a doctor of the early church would have been more acceptable to these subjects, but the Emperor wanted to underline

 the strong link between his vision of the empire and the Catholic Church.

-Another reason lay in the very recent acquisition of Milan as a consequence of the 1713 Peace of Utrecht
+Another reason lay in the very recent acquisition of the Duchy of Milan, as a consequence of the 1713 Peace of Utrecht

-at the end of the Spanish Succession War: the emperor never entirely withdrew his claims
+at the end of the Spanish Succession War: Charles VI never entirely withdrew his claims

 to the Spanish throne, but the compensation he received gave him a great influence on

-Italian matters: Saint Charles Borromeo had been archbishop of Milan and the Borromeo
+Italian matters: Cardinal Charles Borromeo and his cousin Federico had been Archbishops of Milan and the Borromeo

-were still a very important family, so the emperor's choice helped in gaining the support of
+were still a very important family, so the Emperor's choice was meant to please his new Italian subjects.

-Saint Charles Borromeo was canonized for his activity during a pestilence which had hit Milan.
+Saint Charles Borromeo was canonized for his activity during a pestilence which hit Milan in 1576.
 Vienna

-was just getting over a similar scourge, so the dedication was more than justified also from a local point of view.
+was just getting over a similar scourge, so the dedication was justified also from a local point of view.
+The relief above the portico depicts the end of the pestilence.

 The political objectives behind the erection of Karlskirche were not limited